 And because you want your family breathing quality air, it can be helpful to install an air purifier in your workout area.
 It can help with odors, too.

-For more information on keeping the air in your home healthy and free of odors, check out our Healthy Home 101 series.
+For more information on keeping the air in your home healthy and free of odors, visit our Healthy Home page.
 From ventilation to allergy reduction, we’ve got tips and strategies to solve the air issues in your home.